yochaigal/cairn/wip/backgrounds/aurifex.md

 > You are an artisan of the arcane, a smith of subtle forces.
 In the crucible of your workshop, the laws that govern this world are warped to suit your needs.

 ## Names
-Hestia, Basil, Rune, Prism, Ember, Quintess, Aludel, Mordant, Salaman, Rune
+Hestia, Basil, Rune, Prism, Ember, Quintess, Aludel, Mordant, Salaman, Jazia

 ## Starting Gear